floratos-lab/hipc-dashboard-pipeline/README.md

 An additional directory (not checked-in to GitHub), "../logfiles" is created relative to the ./src directory.
 After the script has run, this directory contains a number of files tracing the data transformations and final summary data, as well as "recreated_template" files that represent the "HIPC Dashboard.xlsx" sheets after all transformations.

 ### Reformatted data files
-Certain files from the "logfiles" directory are checked in to GitHub.
+Certain files from the "logfiles" directory are checked in to GitHub in the "reformatted_data" directory.
 These are the "recreated_template" files in Excel, RDS and tab-delimited formats, as well as the response components for each signature in Broad GMT format.